unicfdlab/OSS4CM-2020/README.md

 ## Storage of presentations

-All presentations and poster are collected here.
+All presentations and posters are collected here.

 ## About conference